In situ imaging of low-carbon CEMent hydration with SYNchrotron X-rays

 Interdisciplinary Advances

-The proposed approach will allow ground-breaking interdisciplinary advances, including:
+The proposed approach will allow ground-breaking interdisciplinary advances, such as:

 1. Quantification of etch-pit growth rates as a function of the particle sizes